 The first changes of puberty are not visible ones.
-They are the changes in hormones resulting from activation of the hypothalamus -- the regulator in the brain, and the response of the ovary with secretion of sex hormones.
+They are the changes in hormones resulting from activation of the hypothalamus – the regulator in the brain – and the response of the ovary with secretion of sex hormones.

-The appearance of pubic hair is common next.
-In a recent study of 8 to 9 year-old girls, 5% of white girls and 15 percent of African American girls had some breast development and 8 percent of white girls and 34 percent of African American girls had some pubic hair.
+The appearance of pubic hair is commonly next.
+In a recent study of 8 to 9 year-old girls, 5 percent of white girls and 15 percent of African American girls had some breast development and 8 percent of white girls and 34 percent of African American girls had some pubic hair.

 The decline in the age of menarche during the last hundred yeas has been attributed to improved nutrition.
 It is not expected that this age will continue to drop.
 Females with low weight and body fat tend to have delayed menarche.

 This varies quite a bit and cannot be counted on as a method of birth control.
 Infrequent periods, especially when associated with sever acne and excessive body hair should be evaluated for the possibility of polycystic ovary syndrome.